Regression Language Models for Code: Method

 Due to the universality of both the input and output representations, it is very straightforward to train $(x,y)$ data from multiple different regression tasks, which allows the use of a unified regression model.
-Furthermore, the RLM allows for a ``pretrain then fine-tune'' paradigm, where it can be pretrained on many real or even synthetic regression tasks, and then efficiently few-shot adapt to a new regression task via fine-tuning.

-This is especially important as the string-based tokenization opens the doors for use on arbitrary string regression problems, but therefore may require more pretraining (either on regular language data or specific regression tasks) to understand specific structures such as low-level computation graphs better.
-Contrast this to a hand-crafted and heavily specialized graph regression model which can possess a better inductive bias for such problems, but whose use is restricted to only such formats.
-This can be more broadly seen as a consequence of the ``no-free-lunch'' theorem, where more universal methods require more data as they possess a larger space of hypotheses.
+Furthermore, the RLM allows for a ``pretrain then fine-tune'' paradigm, where it can be pretrained on many real or even synthetic regression tasks, and then efficiently perform few-shot adaptation to a new regression task via fine-tuning.
+This paradigm is especially important as string-based tokenization can drastically improve flexibility, but may first require more model pretraining (either on regular language data or specific regression tasks) to understand combinatorial structures such as low-level computation graphs better.
+Contrast this to a hand-crafted and heavily specialized GNN which can possess a better inductive bias for graph problems, but is restricted to only such formats.
+This can be broadly seen as a consequence of the ``no-free-lunch'' theorem, where universal methods require more data because they possess a larger space of hypotheses.